Back to Freepik Calendar

 France

 Still hungry?
-Don’t worry, and be prepared for this!
-There are many peculiarities in every festivity around the world, that’s just the way it is.
-But in the case of Easter, there is one that is especially noticeable: the tradition of making a giant omelet!
+Don’t worry, and be prepared for celebrating Easter in France.
+There are many unique Easter traditions around the world, France especially.
+France has a tradition of making a giant omelet!
 Every year during this festivity in the region of Bessières, in the south of France, it is tradition to crack up to 15,000 eggs - yes, you’ve read right! - and prepare an enormous omelet.
-This tradition, carried out by the “Brotherhood of the Giant Omelette” has been celebrated for decades.
-But which are the brief origins of this curious custom?
-To Napoleon Bonaparte himself!
-While the Emperor toured the region, he enjoyed their eggs so much that asked for a big omelet to be prepared for their soldiers.
-The rest is history, and this tradition is still very present.
+This tradition, carried out by the Brotherhood of the Giant Omelette, has been celebrated for decades.
+But what are the origins of this curious custom?
+From Napoleon Bonaparte himself!
+While the Emperor toured the region, he enjoyed their eggs so much that he asked for a big omelet to be prepared for their soldiers.
+The rest is history, and this tradition is still present.

 United States